afontaine/ECE421/sparse_matrix/Questions.md

    where m is number of non-zero elements and O(1) insertion.
 The key would be the serialized location (eg: "row,column") and the value would be the value of that location in the matrix.
-It would be simple to wrap this Hash in a custom class that takes in the row and column seperately and serializes it into the appropriate key internally.
+It would be simple to wrap this Hash in a custom class that takes in the row and column separately and serializes it into the appropriate key internally.

 9. Design Patterns are common tricks which normally enshrine good practice.